dogamak/ttk91-rs/README.md

 The `ttk91` crate provides a library for dealing with TTK91 bytecode and symbolic assembly files, compiling assembly to bytecode and executing bytecode.
 The crate also includes tools for doing these tasks from the command-line.
-The [`ttk91-wasm`](https://github.com/dogamak/ttk91-wasm) crate provides a (limited) WebAssembly interface for this crate, which is used by [`ttk91-web`](https://github.com/dogamak/ttk91-web).
+The [`ttk91-wasm`](https://github.com/dogamak/ttk91-wasm) crate provides a (limited) WebAssembly interface for this crate, via which [`ttk91-web`](https://github.com/dogamak/ttk91-web) uses this crate.

 ## Features